How does reminiscence help people with dementia?

 What is reminiscence?

 Reminiscence is about sharing fond memories with someone as they reflect on their past.
 Often, reminiscence therapy used in dementia and memory care engages all the sense to aid recall of happy past memories.
 For example, a reminiscence activity could include looking through old photo albums and talking about the pictures, or playing familiar songs from the person’s childhood.
+For example, at our Hilton House Summer Party, we held a gentleman’s afternoon in our cinema lounge, where they could watch the 1966 World Cup Final with some snacks.

 It’s important to note that reminiscence therapy is not about getting someone to remember something specifically.
 For individuals who struggle with their memory, asking them to directly recall something (such as their parent’s names) could be quite stressful and painful.
 Instead, reminiscence is more about letting memories come and go through the use of prompts, like music, food or pictures, and sharing in that happy memory when the individual chooses to reflect on it.